Last updated: May 3, 2026

 - Ask the county for the exact reason.
 Was it income, age, disability proof, residency, ownership, or choosing the wrong program?

 - Ask what document would fix it.
-Often the real problem is a missing federal return, a missing AV-9A, or a missing veterans certification.
+Often the real problem is a missing federal return, missing AV-9A, or missing veterans certification.

 - Appeal locally first.
-Under G.S.
-105-282.1, an assessor denial goes to the county board of equalization and review or board of county commissioners, and some municipalities may require a separate appeal.
+Under state law, an assessor denial goes to the county board of equalization and review or board of county commissioners.
+Some municipalities may require a separate appeal.

 - Watch the clock.
-The Property Tax Commission FAQ says you generally have 30 days after the local board mails its notice of decision to appeal to the state commission.
+The Property Tax Commission FAQ says you generally have 30 days after the local board mails its decision to appeal to the state commission.

 - Use the official appeal path.
-The main state appeal page is the Property Tax Appeal Process, and the state hearing form is Form AV-14.
+The main state appeal page explains the process, and the state hearing form is Form AV-14.

 If the main program is not enough

 - Ask about a payment arrangement.
-For example, Orange County says taxpayers can split bills into smaller payments before delinquency.
+Some counties let taxpayers split a bill into smaller payments before delinquency.
+Always ask your county tax collector for its current rules.

 - Check county grant programs.
-Recent examples include Durham’s tax relief page, Mecklenburg’s HOMES page, and Orange County’s Longtime Homeowners Assistance.
+Recent examples include Durham’s LIHR program, Mecklenburg’s HOMES program, and Orange County’s LHA program.
 Yearly rules can change, so verify the current round.

 - Appeal the value if the value is wrong.
 Relief programs do not fix a bad assessment.
-Use the state appeal guide.
+Use the state appeal guide if your home was overvalued.

 - If you already use the Circuit Breaker and later have funds, ask about paying deferred taxes down early.
 NCDOR lists Form AV-3 for voluntary payment of deferred taxes.